pixelartexchange/artbase/artq/README.md

 If the contract uses / supports:

--  `traitDetails(uint256 _layerIndex, unit256 _traitIndex) returns (string _name, string _mimetype, bool _hide)` and
+-  `traitDetails(uint256 _layerIndex, uint256 _traitIndex) returns (string _name, string _mimetype, bool _hide)` and
--  `traitData(uint256 _layerIndex, unit256 _traitIndex) returns string`
+-  `traitData(uint256 _layerIndex, uint256 _traitIndex) returns string`

-than you can "auto-magically" download all "on-blockchain" layers, that is, all metadata triplets by repeatedly calling starting with index `0/0`, `0/1`, ..., `1/0`, `1/1`, ... and so on e.g.
+than you can "auto-magically" download all "on-blockchain" layers, that is, all metadata triplets by repeatedly calling `traitDetails` starting with index `0/0`, `0/1`, ..., `1/0`, `1/1`, ... and so on e.g.

 - `traitDetails( 0, 0 )`  => `["Rainbow Puke", "image/png", false]`